TropiTracker/api.tropitracker.com/README.md

     - Cone tracks (in experimental form, shows how far inland the warnings go)
     - Satellite gif of storm
     - Infrared satellite gif of storm

-> [!NOTE]
-> This API is a WIP and is far from finished.
-It is discouraged that you use this API in any official manner.